Supporting the Occupational Roles of Infants

-Infancy (birth to 18 months) describes a period of rapid development in the areas of systems regulation, motor control, play and cognition and social interaction.
-During this period infants learn to master many foundation skills required to make sense of the world, develop secure relationships, learn, and meet expected developmental milestones.
+Infancy (birth to 18 months) describes a period of rapid development in all areas of infant development including systems regulation, motor control, play and cognition and social interaction.
+During this period infants master many foundation skills required to make sense of the world, develop secure relationships, learn, and meet expected developmental milestones.
 It is a critical period of brain development heavily influenced by environment and experiences; including the ability of caregivers to read and respond to infant cues and meet their needs.

 Effective targeted intervention for at risk groups (i.e., vulnerable populations, identified diagnoses) has the potential to prevent or minimise the long-term impacts on a child’s development.
 Empowering families through coaching can help the infant overcome developmental challenges and reach full potential.

 Occupational therapists have a unique role in supporting infant performance and participation in daily activities and routines.
 The role is well supported by an increasing body of evidence in the areas of family centred care, interactive approaches, and the understanding of successful interventions for this age group.